monkeytypegame/monkeytype/README.md

 # About

 Monkeytype is a minimalistic and customizable typing test.
-It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.
-Monkeytype attempts to emulate the experience of natural typing during a typing test, by unobtrusively presenting the text prompts and displaying typed characters in-place, providing straightforward, real-time feedback on typos, speed, and accuracy.
+It features many test modes, an accounting system to save your typing speed history, and user-configurable features such as themes, sounds, and a smooth caret.
+Monkeytype emulates a natural typing experience by unobtrusively presenting the text and displaying typed characters in place, providing simple, real-time feedback on typos, speed, and accuracy.

 # Features

 - minimalistic design, with optional advertisements and focus mode while typing
 - type what you see, see what you type
 - live errors, wpm, and accuracy displays
-- variety of test lengths and languages
+- a variety of test lengths and languages
 - punctuation and numbers modes
 - quotes
 - themes